What's the difference between a credit report lock and a security freeze?

 - Companies using the information in connection with the underwriting of insurance, or for employment, tenant or background screening purposes;

-- Companies that have a current account or relationship with you, and collection agencies acting on behalf of those whom you owe;
+- Companies that have a current account or relationship with you, and collection agencies acting on behalf of those to whom you owe an unpaid debt;

-- Companies that authenticate a consumer’s identity for purposes other than granting credit, or for investigating or preventing actual or potential fraud; and
+- Companies that are authenticating your identity for purposes other than granting credit, or for investigating or preventing actual or potential fraud; and

 - Companies that wish to make pre-approved offers of credit or insurance to you.
 To opt out of such pre-approved offers, visit www.optoutprescreen.com.